 Renewable energy resources (such as solar, wind, or tidal) are considered as the best option for replacing the current carbon-based fuel economy.
-However, the intermittent nature of those renewable energy resources have restricted their practical application.
-In our lab, we are interested to follow a natural photosynthesis-inspired strategy where the renewable energy resources can be stored in chemical energy.
+However, the intermittent nature of those renewable energy resources has restricted their practical application.
+In our lab, we are interested to follow a natural photosynthesis-inspired strategy where renewable energy resources can be stored in chemical energy.
 Here, we are mostly focusing on solar-driven small molecule activation reactions such as hydrogen evolution reaction (HER), oxygen reduction reaction (ORR), and water oxidation reaction (WOR).
-For this purpose, we develop first row transition metal-based molecular catalysts that include the vital architectural features of natural metalloenzymes.
+For this purpose, we develop first-row transition metal-based molecular catalysts that include the vital architectural features of natural metalloenzymes.
 Apart from chemical synthesis, we perform electrochemistry and photocatalysis in both homogeneous and heterogeneous conditions.